bodhi-root/shiny-dashboard-template/README.md

 ## Overview

 This project includes a basic template that I have found useful for developing shiny dashboards.
-It use the basic layout shown below:
+It uses the basic layout shown below:

 ![Screenshot](screenshot.png)